Reconquering Bell sampling on qudits: stabilizer learning and testing, quantum pseudorandomness bounds, and more: Testing doped Clifford circuits and pseudorandomness bounds

 In this section, we prove that the output of any Clifford circuit augmented with a few non-Clifford single-qudit gates can be efficiently distinguished from a Haar-random quantum state, and therefore Clifford circuits require several non-Clifford single-qudit gates in order to generate pseudorandom quantum states (\cref{def:pseudorandomness}).
 These results generalise~\cite{grewal2022low,grewal2023improved} from qubits to qudits.
 Moreover, as we shall see, our final lower bound is exponentially better compared to the prior work of~\cite{allcock2024beyond}, who also focused on qudits.
 The ideas behind our proof are similar to the ones from~\cite{grewal2023improved}: a Haar-random state has vanishing stabiliser size with very high probability, while the output of a Clifford circuit with just a few non-Clifford single-qudit gates has a high stabiliser size.
+Before presenting our algorithm, though, we prove a few auxiliary results regarding Haar-random states.